-LGBTQ history before Stonewall
+LGBTQ+ history before Stonewall

-This year is a particularly special one for Pride Month because it marks the 50th anniversary of the Stonewall riots.
-The famous impromptu demonstrations, which occurred after a nighttime police raid at the Stonewall Inn in Greenwich Village, lasted several days.
-Soon after, the Gay Liberation Front (GLF) was formed, joining the many gay activist organizations that had been springing up in previous decades.
+Today’s Gay Liberation Movement can trace its roots directly to the Stonewall riots on June 28, 1969.
+The impromptu demonstrations, which occurred after a nighttime police raid at the Stonewall Inn in Greenwich Village, New York City, lasted several days.
+Soon after, the Gay Liberation Front was formed, joining the many gay activist organizations that had been springing up in previous decades.
 From there, the movement caught fire and spread rapidly.

-2900–2500 B.C.: First record of a transgender person
+2900–2500 BC: First record of a transgender person

-Although rock art dating as far back as 9,600 depicts what some scholars have interpreted as homosexual love scenes, one of the first sets of skeletal remains of an LGBTQ+ person was a body thought to be a transgender woman discovered in 2011.
-The archaeological remains, which were found outside Prague, were of a skeleton that was assigned male at birth but arranged in a burial ritual that was reserved strictly for women.
+Although rock art dating as far back as 9600 B.C. depicts what some scholars have interpreted as homosexual love scenes, one of the first sets of skeletal remains of an LGBTQ+ person was a body thought to be a transgender woman discovered in 2011.
+The archaeological remains, which were found outside Prague, were that of a skeleton that was assigned male at birth but arranged in a burial ritual that was reserved strictly for women.
 “We believe this is one of the earliest cases of what could be described as a transsexual or third gender grave in the Czech Republic,” archaeologist Katerina Semradova said at a press conference.

-2400 B.C.: Niankhkhnum and Khnumhotep are buried together
+2400 BC: Niankhkhnum and Khnumhotep are buried together

-630–612 B.C.: Sappho the poet is born
+630–612 BC: Sappho the poet is born

 The lesbian poet Sappho, who hailed from the island of Lesbos (the root of the word lesbian), was born sometime between 630 and 621 B.C.
 Though her sexuality has been an ongoing subject of debate, she wrote commonly about seemingly lesbian desires, and her only complete surviving poem, “Ode to Aphrodite,” features the female speaker begging the goddess of love to help her get over her unrequited love for a woman.

-27 B.C.: First recorded same-sex marriage under Roman Empire
+27 BC: First recorded same-sex marriage under Roman Empire

-1478: The Spanish Inquisition stones “sodomites”
+1478: The Spanish Inquisition stones ‘sodomites’

-1532: Holy Roman Empire makes “buggery” punishable by death
+1532: Holy Roman Empire makes ‘buggery’ punishable by death

 1623: King James appoints his lover as Duke of Buckingham